 If you discover a wreck over 100 years old during the course of a dive, during construction works, while walking on a beach or in any other circumstance, the discovery must be reported to the National Monuments Service.
-There is a statutory obligation (under the National Monuments Acts) to report a newly discovered wreck to either the Minister for Culture, Heritage and the Gaeltacht through the National Monuments Service or to the Garda Síochána within four days of the find.
+There is a statutory obligation (under the National Monuments Acts) to report a newly discovered wreck to either the Minister for Housing, Local Government and Heritage through the National Monuments Service or to the Garda Síochána within four days of the find.
 This is to ensure that the recording and protection of a new wreck or archaeological object can be addressed immediately.
 The wreck may be under threat of exposure, erosion, deliberate damage or other impact and may need to be assessed to ascertain what steps might need to be taken to ensure its protection.

 An early report of the discovery to NMS will enable prompt action to be taken should it be deemed necessary.
 The reporting of all wrecks will ensure they can be included in the Wreck Database of Ireland (WIID) and associated Wreck Viewer.
 Inclusion of wrecks in the viewer will assist in their protection by alerting potential developers and users of the sea to the existence of the wreck, wreck-related material or associated archaeological objects that are subject to statutory protection under the relevant legislation.